Adult Nursing Personal Statement

 I am so very proud to be able to share aspects of my life that are not apparent from my academic record.
 After being encouraged to pursue my degree by both friends and family, I found that going back to school is a character-defining time in my life, causing me to face many challenges such as financial hardship and manage responsibilities associated with family and school.

-Being raised in a large family of nurses and allied health professionals, for a long time, I felt out of place because I did not want to go into the medical field.
-However, I started working at a local hospital out of necessity and after a length of time I realized how appropriate my background made me for nursing.
-I already knew a lot of medical terminology, basic anatomy and physiology, and was learning more about lab work and medications at my workplace.
 I also was granted the blessing of being was able to work with some exceptional nurses that really cared for and about their patients; Nurses that would do everything in their power to make a patient feel better emotionally and physically.
 That is what I hope to be able to do: provide extraordinary care everyday.
-Maybe someday I can be an inspiration to others to strive for a higher level of care just as those I look up to were for me.

 I am very interested in the care of women and children.
 Having worked on a labor and delivery ward and in both a full-term nursery and an intensive care nursery, I know that it can be stressful and emotional, but the rewards are also high.
 Seeing a loving family taking a healthy infant home will be a triumph!

 Therefore, our family's income was cut in half.
 Then my husband lost his job.
 After searching for a new job in Northwest Arkansas for two months, he got an out-of-state job that keeps him, five days a week, 300 miles away that barely pays our car payment and a few other payments.

 My parents remodeled their garage into a two bedroom apartment for us.
 They have allowed us to move in to save us the expense of rent and utilities of our own place.
 We try to put money towards bills when we can, but it still has put a large cramp on their budget.
 All of this to help me get through school.

 My 87-year old grandfather lives with my parents also, and I help take him to monthly appointments at the Veteran's Hospital in Fayetteville.
 I have many events to attend at my oldest daughter's elementary school, too.

 She attended college when I was in junior high, and received these honors as well.
 I am also a member of the Arkansas Student Nurse Association.
-This organization helps me to keep on task with my career goals and up-to-date on current nursing news.
+This organisation helps me to keep on task with my career goals and up-to-date on current nursing news.